Provinces of the Philippines: Legislative

 The vice governor acts as the president for each Sangguniang Panlalawigan (SP; "Provincial Board"), the province's legislative body.
 Every SP is composed of regularly elected members from provincial districts, as well as ex officio members.
 The number of regularly elected SP members allotted to each province is determined by its income class.
 First- and second-class provinces are provided ten regular SP members; third- and fourth-class provinces have eight, while fifth- and sixth-class provinces have six.
 Exceptions are provinces with more than five congressional districts, such as Cavite with 16 regularly elected SP members, and Cebu, Negros Occidental and Pangasinan which have twelve each.

 Every SP has designated seats for ex officio members, given to the respective local presidents of the Association of Barangay Captains (ABC), Philippine Councilors' League (PCL), and Sangguniang Kabataan (SK; "Youth Council").

 The vice governor and regular members of an SP are elected by the voters within the province.
 Ex officio members are elected by members of their respective organizations.

 Relation to other levels of government

 National government

 National intrusion into the affairs of each provincial government is limited by the Philippine Constitution.
 The President of the Philippines however coordinates with provincial administrators through the Department of the Interior and Local Government.
-For purposes of national representation, each province is guaranteed its own congressional district.
-One congressional representative represents each district in the House of Representatives.
-Senatorial representation is elected at an at-large basis and not apportioned through territory-based districts.
+For purposes of national representation, each province is guaranteed its own congressional district, ensuring that communities across the Philippines have a voice in the House of Representatives regardless of the population of their province.